Skip to content

 Baseball in Central America

-Baseball in Central America: A Popular Pastime
+Baseball in Central America: What You Should Know

 Are you a fan of America’s pastime in Central America?
 Did you know that baseball in Central America is a thing, and in two countries, it’s the main sport?
 If you didn’t know this, well, now you do!

-When people call baseball “America’s pastime”, they’re almost always thinking of America – aka the United States.
+When people call baseball “America’s pastime,” they’re almost always thinking of America – aka the United States.
 Which is fine and as it should be.
 After all, there’s nothing more quintessentially American than baseball, is there?

+The summer sunshine, the hotdogs, the history.
+There’s something magical about baseball and its place in American culture.
+But hold up a second.
 Did you know that it’s not only the United States of America where baseball is popular?
 Did you know that if you look south of the border, you’ll also find another America in love with the game?

 Yes, Latin America isn’t all about soccer – baseball is popular in many LatAm countries, too.
 In fact, for a good few LatAm countries, baseball is the number one sport.

+Baseball, in other words, is big in Latin America.
 There’s history, too.
 The Havana Baseball Club in Cuba was founded in 1864.
 Baseball has been a thing in Mexico and Venezuela since the late 19th century, when both countries started their own leagues.

 Like the other countries we mentioned, Nicaragua and Panama have both had many players end up in the major leagues in the United States.
 This is a point of pride for both countries when this happens.

 Today, though, we’re not looking at Nicaraguan and Panamanian baseball players in the majors.
 That’s another subject altogether, and one we may well visit someday.
 Today, we’re going to take a look at some of the best professional baseball teams in Central America.
+And if you’re an aspiring player in the region yourself looking for the best gear to elevate your skills, Anytime Baseball Supply is a great source.
+They’re an authorized dealer of Rawlings baseballs, which are made in Costa Rica!
+Let’s get started.

 Baseball in Nicaragua